pj-pj-pj/legalbert-case-classifier/README.md

 ### Handling Class Imbalance

-To address the class imbalance in our dataset (Civil: 2878 samples, Criminal: 307 samples), class-weighted training is implemented.
+To address the class imbalance in the dataset (Civil: 2878 samples, Criminal: 307 samples), class-weighted training is implemented.

 **Weight Calculation:**